-As Baby approaches the 18 month mark, you may begin to notice that she is beginning to develop an increased interest in sorting and organizing.
-This is because she is starting to understand that objects can be classified by characteristics that are alike.
+As Baby approaches the 18 month mark, you may begin to notice that they are beginning to develop an increased interest in sorting and organizing.
+This is because they are starting to understand that objects can be classified by characteristics that are alike.

 How it begins

 Many toys aimed at young children offer the option of organizing, which encourages toddlers to think about where objects go, and why.
 For example, Baby may begin matching two like objects together when completing a puzzle, making the connection between similar items.
 Other toys, like shape sorters, spark the idea in their mind that each item of a certain shape must be organized with its counterparts.

 The benefits of sorting

 While it’s certainly adorable to watch Baby put everything blue in one corner of the room, it’s also a sign that they have reached a developmental milestone.
 By joining more than two alike objects, they are officially sorting, and acknowledging that they understand the objects’ similarities.
 It may not even always be obvious, why Baby is grouping a certain set of objects together.
 Understanding how they interpret the similarities will give you a chance to look at how they understand and connects related objects.
 Another benefit?
 Sorting can keep a toddler very busy!

 For parents who are interested in encouraging sorting, it’s easy to make a game out of sorting around the house.
 Ask Baby to find some items in the room that are soft, round, orange, or whatever other category comes to mind.
 Not only will they have fun playing this game with you, but it’s also a great way for them to build their vocabulary and making word associations as they group items together.
 You can also encourage creative play by like objects by color, then building a rainbow, to make sorting even more entertaining.